 Since people generally buy from those they like and trust, it’s important to develop a relationship with your prospects.
 Email can help you do that by communicating your story about who you are and what you stand for to prospective customers.

 Once the prospective customers trust you and your business, you can develop automated email sequences that take email subscribers through a customer journey that hopefully leads them to the decision to buy from you.
-You can personalize this experience even further by setting up an email sequence that asks your email subscribers to respond to specific questions.
+You can personalise this experience even further by setting up an email sequence that asks your email subscribers to respond to specific questions.
 If and when they write back, you can take the time to personally respond.

 This personal touch can go a long way in building connections with customers, especially if you sell a higher-end product, and it can all be done through email marketing.